 Tabs should be used for indentation.
 This is because:

-- Tabs allow everyone who uses your code to view it with their ideal indentation size, anything else would be oppressive
+- Tabs allow everyone who uses your code to view it with their ideal indentation size.

 Spaces (not tabs) should be used for column alignment.
 This is because: